Oregon · WestHigh-Cost MetroUpdated May 2026

 Cost of Living in Portland: The Full Picture

 What does it cost to live in Portland, OR?
 The honest answer depends on your lifestyle, but the data gives clear guideposts.
-With a tech-driven economy where FAANG salaries inflate prices across every category and a median household income of $71K, this western city offers a specific economic profile.
+With a tech-driven economy where high tech-sector salaries inflate prices across every category and a median household income of $71K, this western city offers a specific economic profile.
 We cover 62 cost categories, each calibrated for Portland's local conditions.

 D